WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 ### Expressions

 Terraforms uses __expressions__ to refer to or compute values within a configuration.
+This is super important because we need a way to reference other values that we have in a variable file, a data source or a module.

-We can have simple expressions like `"hello"` or `5`.
+We can have simple expressions like `"hello"` or `5` or `var.my_variable`.
 We can also have complex expressiones such as data exported by resources, conditional evaluation, and built-in functions.

 Expressions can reference to named values: